tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Models

 In Sharpino models are collections of entities.
-Usually a model contains references to elements of other models only indirectly, for example by including their ids.
+Usually a model contains references to elements of other models only indirectly, by using their id as a reference.
-However there can be exceptions when some models are closely related: for instance you may find convenient to define a model for orders and a model for orderitems in the same place, so that orders will be able to contain direct reference to orderitems instead of their ids.
+However there can be exceptions when some models are closely related: for instance you may rather define a model for orders and a model for orderitems in the same place, so that orders will be able to contain direct reference to orderitems instead of their ids.

-A Simple model for todo items:
+A Simple model for the todo items:

 ```FSharp
     type Todo =